FCOO/promise-list/README.md

 	PROMISE_OPTIONS = {
 		format        : STRING //"JSON", XML" or "TEXT" Defalut = "JSON" fileName      : STRING or OBJECT	//File name.
-Using window.Intervals.getFileName to convert file-name data          : OBJECT,
+Using window.Intervals.getFileName to convert file-name OR fileName	  : []STRING|OBJECT 	//Same as single fileName data          : OBJECT,
-		resolve       : FUNCTION(data, options) //Function to handle the loaded data
+		resolve       : FUNCTION(data, options) //Function to handle the loaded data, OR resolve       : FUNCTION([]data, options) //Function to handle the loaded data (multi)
 		promiseOptions: OBJECT //Individual options for Promise.getTYPE
 		reload        : NUMBER OR BOOLEAN //If given the file will be reloaded every reload minutes (reload = true => 60 minutes) }